-Clawback Policy and Anti-Hedging Policy.
-These policies were adopted by the CGNC on January 1, 2015.
-The Clawback Policy is designed to set the guidelines for recovery of performance-based compensation of senior executives of the Corporation in certain circumstances when the financial statements of the Corporation are restated.
-The Anti-Hedging Policy was adopted to prohibit directors and other senior executives of the Corporation and its divisions from using derivatives or other financial instruments to retain legal ownership of their shares in the Corporation while reducing their exposure to changes in the Corporation's share price.
+Anti-Hedging Policy.
+The Anti-Hedging Policy was adopted by the CGNC on January 1, 2015 to prohibit directors and other senior executives of the Corporation and its divisions from using derivatives or other financial instruments to retain legal ownership of their shares in the Corporation while reducing their exposure to changes in the Corporation's share price.

 Social Media Policy.
 Adopted in 2016, this policy is intended to control use of social media which is increasingly prevalent in daily communications and has a rapid, far-reaching effect.
-The Policy serves as a guide to employees and to those doing business with the Corporation, to ensure all fully understand the implications of using this interactive technology platform.
+The Policy serves as a guide to employees and to those doing business with the

+Corporation, to ensure all fully understand the implications of using this interactive technology platform.
 Those who work for or represent the Corporation are expected to adhere to this policy.